TheKikGen/MPC-LiveXplore-bootstrap/README.md

    The launch script on the internal ssd will find the tkgl_bootstrap script automatically.

    Concerning these images: very little has been changed.
 It is mainly about enabling SSH, a standard feature of Linux, and checking
    if a script exists on a usb key at boot time.
 That's all.
+I use it everyday on my MPC Live and my MPC X.
-Upgrading your MPC or Force with one of these images will not brick your
+   Upgrading your MPC or Force with one of these images will not brick your hardware.
-   hardware.
 The update procedure is strictly the same as the one you use for the official images but of course, I can't be held responsible for any problem.
+   You can update again to come back to an official image at any time.

 3. Create your module and adapt the /tkgl_bootstrap/scripts/tkgl_bootstrap script to your needs